dbelessakos/LinkTreeClone/README.md

 Credit: https://www.youtube.com/c/YourAverageTechBro
-Made to understand next.js and tailwind.css and will make unique in future updates.
+Made to understand next.js and tailwind.css and will add more functionality in future updates.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).